nghiaxlee/BScFunctionalProgramming-2019-Fall/Grading_System.md

+# Grading System Breakdown

-﻿Your mark will be determined by the combination of your marks across:
+Your mark will be determined by the combination of your marks across:
 -  Homework
 -  Classwork
 -  Theoretical Quizzes + Tests